PACEMAKER IMPLANTATION SURGERY

 You'll be able to feel the pacemaker but sooner or later, you'll get used to it.
 It may seem a bit weighty at first, and may feel uncomfortable when you lie in certain positions.

 You'll be required to attend regular check-ups to ensure your pacemaker is working properly.
-Most pacemakers store information about your natural heart rhythms.
+Most pacemakers save information about your natural heart rhythms.

 When you go for follow-up appointments, your doctor can retrieve this information and use it to check how well your heart and the pacemaker are functioning.

 Anything that generates a strong electromagnetic field, like an induction hob, can get in the way of a pacemaker.

 But most common home electrical equipment like the hairdryers and microwave ovens, won't be a problem provided that you use them at least 15cm (6 inches) far from your pacemaker.

 If you have an induction hob, maintain a distance of at least 60cm (2ft) between the stove top and your pacemaker.